KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ## Summary

+### Introduction: Walking in Memphis

+- The author takes his teenage nephew to Memphis and notices a disturbing trend of people glues to their phones.
+- He decides to take a sabbatical to Provincetown and be without a smartphone or internet access as a digital cleanse of sorts.

 ### Cause One: The Increase in Speed, Switching, and Filtering

+- A professor noticed how a topic would trend on Twitter for increasingly shorter amounts of time.

+- A similar churn occurred in Wikipedia, Reddit, and Google.

+- An increase in reading speed results in a decrease of reading comprehension.

+- Human minds are incapable of multitasking but rather speed switching.

 ### Cause Two: The Crippling of Our Flow States